bratpeki/startpages/README.md

 ## Describtion

-Some`HTML/CSS/JS` Startpages for Qutebrowser, Vimb etc.
+Some `HTML/CSS/JS` Startpages for Qutebrowser, Vimb etc.
 The idea is to create simple, editable startpages that don't eat up memory and processing power on startup, nor track your common website visits and similar data.
+In short, it is a base upon which good startpages are actually made.

 ## Current Pages